aurnabdas/Practice-Sequlize-PostgreSQL/README.md

 ```
 npm run dev
 ```
-## how this project meets the requirments
+## how this project meets the requirements

+this is done in database/model/team.js, player.js and user.js
 - we created three tables: Users, Teams, and Players
 - User and Team are associated with each other and Team and Player are assocaited with each other

+everything below is done from lines 20 to 216 in app.js
 - their are routes that add to each table with a post request
 - routes that return all the infromation on the table
 - there are put requests for all tables, based on id